-SDEV 160 is a study of mathematics, reading, and vocabulary skills.
-The mathematics skills include mathematical concepts, whole numbers, fractions, decimals, percents, measures, and story problems.
-The reading skills include main idea, restatement, inference, and supporting details.
-Vocabulary skills include Latin and Greek roots and prefixes and vocabulary in context.
+This noncredit course is a continuation of SDEV 160.
+We will continue the study of mathematics, reading, and vocabulary skills.
+The mathematics skills include the following mathematical concepts: whole numbers, fractions, decimals, percents, conversion of measures, story problems, basic geometry, and basic algebra.
+The reading skills include understanding the main idea, restatement, inference, and supporting details.
+Vocabulary skills include Latin and Greek roots and prefixes and utilizing vocabulary in context.
+Prerequisite: TABE Test.
+Recommended Preparation: SDEV 160.